sauber/deno-ansi-widgets/README.md

 # deno-ansi-widgets

-Format data display in for terminal
+Format data for display in terminal

+Note: For now only support for ascii text.